IsmaInfiniteCloud/IsmaInfiniteCloud/README.md

 ![DevOps](devops.gif)

 I'm an Analyst Programmer with a passion for building software applications, and I have a keen interest in Data Science and MLOps.
-My expertise includes Java, Jakarta EE, Spring, Angular, .NET, Python, CICD, Microservices, AWS, Docker, BDD/TDD, Data Science, MLOps, and Linux.
+My expertise includes Python, Java, Jakarta EE, Spring, Angular, .NET, Python, CICD, Microservices, AWS, Docker, BDD/TDD, Data Science, MLOps, and Linux.

 ### Skills and Technologies